Networked Time Series Prediction with Incomplete Data via Generative Adversarial Network: Evaluation

-\subsection{Evaluation Metrics}
+\subsubsection{Evaluation Metrics}

-The appropriate evaluation metric may depend on the specific application scenario and/or user preference.
-Here we consider three metrics, Mean Absolute Error (MAE), Root Mean Square Error (RMSE) and Mean Absolute Percentage Error (MAPE).
-MAE and RMSE are used to measure absolute error, while MAPE is used to measure percentage error.
-Since we have learned a distribution of the future, we have the flexibility to optimize the prediction according to a given metric.
-Specifically, when the metrics are MAE and RMSE, we use the empirical medium and mean, respectively, of multiple predicted values sampled from the imputation generator $G_i$.
-When MAPE is the metric, we solve an empirical MAPE minimization problem by quantile regression~\cite{koenker2001quantile} to obtain the optimal predicted values.
-Since DCMF and E\textsuperscript{2}GAN also have distributions, we do the same optimization for them.
+We use Mean Absolute Error (MAE), Root Mean Square Error (RMSE) and Mean Absolute Percentage Error (MAPE) as evaluation metrics.
+Since we learn a distribution of the future, we have the flexibility to optimize the prediction results according to a given metric.
+Specifically, for MAE and RMSE, we use the sample medium and mean, respectively, of multiple samples generated by the imputation generator; for MAPE, we solve an empirical MAPE minimization problem by quantile regression \cite{koenker2001quantile}.
+Since DCMF, E\textsuperscript{2}GAN and CSDI also have distributions, we do the same optimization for them.
+The metrics are computed over all $T^f$ future timestamps unless stated otherwise.
+We will mostly report the results for MAE due to space limit, but the other results are similar.

-\subsection{Implementation Details}
+\subsubsection{Implementation Details}

-The proposed model is implemented in Python with the PyTorch library.
-We use 90\% of the samples for training, 5\% for validation and 5\% for testing.
-The batch size is set to be 64.
-Training of the model takes 1000 epochs.
-In the training process, we use the Adam optimizer and set the learning rate to be 0.0001.
-The trade-off parameter $\beta$ in Section IV.C is set to be 10.
-The noise $\omega$ fed into the mask generator is a 128-dimensional vector.
-The Multi-Head Self-Attention modules all have 3 heads.
-The Temporal Convolution modules all have kernel of size 3*3 and stride 2, and the number of channels doubles along the contracting path and halves along the expansive path.

-In data preprocessing, we observe that the ranges of value on different nodes vary greatly and thus apply Min-Max normalization to scale the data to $[-1,1]$ for every node respectively.
-The metrics are computed with the data rescaled to the original range.
+Each generated sample has $T=16$ timestamps; the first 8 constitute history, and the last 8 future.
+Since the ranges of values vary greatly across nodes, we apply Min-Max normalization to scale the data to $[-1,1]$ for each node before they are fed into the neural networks.
+The predicted or imputed values are then rescaled back to the original range.

-A data sample is composed of $T=16$ timestamps.
-The former 8 corresponds to history, and the latter 8 corresponds to future.
-Missingness are set up respectively for the history and future.

-In the imputation generator $G_i$, $L=3$ T-Conv layers are used along the contractive and the expansive path respectively. $\mathrm{LeakyReLU}$ function is used for all but the last activation layer, and $\mathrm{tanh}$ function is used for the last activation layer to make the range of the generated data consistent with that of the normalized real data.
+The proposed {\model} is implemented with PyTorch.
+All Multi-Head Self-Attention modules have $h=3$ heads.
+The contractive and expansive paths have $L=3$ T-Conv layers, respectively.
+All T-Conv modules have kernel of size $3\times1$ and stride of 2, and the number of channels doubles along the contractive path and halves along the expansive path.
+The noise $\bomega$ fed into the mask generator $G_m$ is a 128-dimensional standard Gaussian random vector.
+For activation functions, we use $\mathtt{LeakyReLU}$ throughout, except for the final GAT layer of $G_i$ and $G_m$, where $\mathtt{tanh}$ and $\mathtt{hardtanh}$ are used, respectively, in order to make the range of the generated data and mask consistent with that of the normalized real data and real mask.